linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/08 Interest Rate Forwards and Futures.md

 # Interest Rate Forwards and Futures

-Suppose you have the opportunity to spend  $1 one year from today to receive$ 2 two years from today.
+Suppose you have the opportunity to spend  \$1 one year from today to receive\$ 2 two years from today.
 What is the value of this opportunity?
 To answer this question, you need to know the appropriate interest rates for discounting the two cash flows.
 This comparison is an example of the most basic concept in finance: using interest rates to compute present values.
 Once we find a present value for one or more assets, we can compare the values of cash flows from those assets even if the cash inflows and cash outflows occur at different times.
 In order to perform these calculations, we need information about the set of interest rates prevailing between different points in time.

 We begin the chapter by reviewing basic bond concepts—coupon bonds, yields to maturity, and implied forward rates.
 Any reader of this chapter should understand these basic concepts.
 We then look at interest rate forwards and forward rate agreements, which permit hedging interest rate risk.
 Finally, we look at bond futures and the repo market.